DRR

 name: outImageDimension_in_mm, type: Vector2, default: 512 512

-Sets the output image’s extent in mm.
+Sets the output image’s extent in millimeters.

 Resolution Lock Mode